 Siphon Draw Trail

 The Siphon Draw Trail passes the best scenery.
-The first part is along the Discovery Trail then the route turns southeast, passing close to the campground and some private houses, and begins to climb into the foothills of the Superstition Mountains, as the gradient gradually increases.
-It passes through two gates, one marking the boundary of the state park, the next, after 2 other trails branch off, the start of the Superstition Wilderness.
-The cactus forest fades away above 2,100 feet, replaced by open, grassy slopes which become rockier at the edge of the mountains and the mouth of Siphon Draw.
+The first part is along the Discovery Trail then the route turns southeast, passing close to the campground and some houses from a residential area, and begins to climb into the foothills of the Superstition Mountains, as the gradient gradually increases.
+It passes through two gates, one marking the boundary of the state park, the next, after two other paths (the Jacobs Trail) branch off, the start of the Superstition Wilderness.
+The cactus forest fades away above 2,100 feet, replaced by open, grassy slopes which become rockier at the edge of the mountains and the mouth of the enclosed section of Siphon Draw.
 The path then follows close to the north side of the streamway, winding between large boulders, as the cliffs draw in - mostly bare rock but with scattered saguaro growing in crevices.
 The streamway becomes overgrown around an intermittent spring that marks the end of the main trail, from where the view extends for many miles over the parallel streets of Apache Junction, across to the Goldfield Mountains and upwards to the weathered rocks of the Superstitions, which become increasing jagged higher up.
 This point is 1,000 feet above the trailhead.
 Just above the end of the path is an unusual slickrock bowl ('The Basin'), formed at the junction of two drainages.
 The curved rock walls enclosing the basin rise to higher cliffs to the north, east and south, and it is easy enough to climb above, and follow a choice of routes further uphill.
 One target is The Flatiron, a summit 1,800 feet higher, so a walk here would be a strenuous all day hike, and not recommended in summer, but the well trodden path to the basin is fine all year.